bicycle1885/Fmt.jl/README.md

-# Fmt.jl ― Python-style string format meets Julia

 **This package is still under active development.
 The API may change anytime.
 Almost no error checks.
 Only handful basic types are supported.**

+# Fmt.jl ― Python-style format strings for Julia

-Fmt.jl provides Python-style format language with interpolation.
-It is an alternative of Printf.jl and other utility functions in Base.
+Fmt.jl provides a Python-style format language.
+It is an alternative of Printf.jl and string utility functions in Base.
+Parts of a string surrounded curly braces `{` `}` are replaced with a string formatted according to a format specification as follows:
 ```
 julia> using Fmt

 julia> pi = float(π)
 3.141592653589793

-julia> f"π ≈ {$pi:.4f}"  # format a float with precision
+julia> f"π ≈ {$pi:.4f}"
 "π ≈ 3.1416"
 ```

+The Fmt.jl package is
+- **Full-fledged**: It supports almost complete features of Python's format strings.
+- **Performant**: The formatter is much faster than `string` and other functions.
+- **Lightweight**: It has no dependencies except the Base library.

 ## Overview